 The reality is that bad things happen to good people.
 You may lose a job.
 Someone in your family may get sick and face expensive, long-term medical bills.
 There will come a point when you need to make the choice whether to pay a credit card bill, or buy groceries and medicine.

-Once you’ve made the decision to stop paying those bills and head toward filing bankruptcy (which you can actually do online, by the way), a lot of automatic things happen.
+Once you’ve made the decision to stop paying those bills and head toward filing bankruptcy, a lot of automatic things happen.
 Many of those things will cause a hell-storm of phone calls and other annoyances to rain down on your household.
 Thankfully, there are tech solutions that can protect you and your family from that harassment.

 What Happens When You Stop Paying Bills?